Academic Jobs - Home of Higher Ed Logo

 Regional Breakdown and Trends

-Negotiate effectively by benchmarking against professor salaries data and highlighting your teaching demos or student evaluations from Rate My Professor.
-Aim for 5-15% above offers, plus reduced course loads or research stipends.
-Comprehensive benefits often include health insurance (covering 80-100% premiums), 403(b) retirement matching up to 10%, tuition remission for dependents, and sabbaticals every 7 years—valued at $20,000-$50,000 annually.
-For global insights, check AAUP Salary Survey.
+Benchmark offers against professor salaries data and highlight teaching demos or Rate My Professor evaluations.
+Negotiate 5-15% above offers plus reduced loads or stipends.
+Benefits include health insurance, 403(b) matching up to 10%, tuition remission, and sabbaticals valued at $20,000-$50,000 annually.
+Check the AAUP Salary Survey for details.

 RegionDemand LevelAvg.
 Annual Salary (USD, Assistant Prof)Key QuirksHotspot Links